robinrodricks/FluentFTP/README.md

 ## Release Notes

 #### 19.1.1
+- Fix: Sometimes FtpSocketStream and FtpDataStream are not disposed in FtpSocketStream.Dispose (thanks @taoyouh)
-- Fix: When downloading files in ASCII mode, file length is unreliable therefore we read until EOF
+- Fix: When downloading files in ASCII mode, file length is unreliable therefore we read until EOF (also thanks to @taoyouh)
 - Fix: NetStream was not assigned in FtpSocketStream for .NET Standard in active FTP mode (thanks @ralftar)
 - Fix: CurrentDataType was not set for ASCII transfers in DownloadFileAsync/UploadFileAsync (thanks @taoyouh)